-Following my clerkship, I have devoted my entire 20 years of legal practice to public service at the United States Department of Justice.
-I have served as a civil litigator, a criminal prosecutor, an appellate advocate, and a manager and senior policy advisor.
+Following my federal district court clerkship, I joined the United States Department of Justice through the Attorney General's Honors Program.
+During my 24-year tenure, I served as a civil litigator, a criminal prosecutor, an appellate advocate, and a manager and senior policy advisor.

-From 1994 to 2001, I served as a Trial Attorney in the Civil Division's Commercial Litigation Branch.
-During my time in the Civil Division, I litigated over 100 cases before the United States Court of Federal Claims, and I briefed and argued over 50 appeals before the United States Court of Appeals for the Federal Circuit.
-The cases I handled involved civil lawsuits filed against the United States and its agencies and instrumentalities.
-The cases centered on government contracts, military pay, civilian personnel law, veterans' benefits, international trade, and constitutional, statutory and regulatory challenges to federal agency actions.
+From 1994 to 2001, I served as a Trial Attorney in the Civil Division's Commercial Litigation Branch, during which I litigated over 100 cases before the United States Court of Federal Claims, and I briefed and argued more than 50 appeals before the United States Court of Appeals for the Federal Circuit.
+The cases I handled involved civil lawsuits filed against the United States and various federal agencies involving government contracts, military pay, civilian personnel law, veterans' benefits, international trade, and constitutional, statutory, and regulatory challenges to federal agency actions.
 I also filed and litigated fraud counterclaims and special pleas in fraud.

 From August 2001 to July 2010, I served as a Trial Attorney in the Criminal Division, first in the Asset Forfeiture and Money Laundering Section (August 2001 to July 2002) and then the Public Integrity Section (2002 to 2010).
-During my time in the Criminal Division, I directed over 50 criminal investigations and led prosecutions involving money laundering, public corruption, and fraud.
-The criminal charges I prosecuted involved: bribery and kickbacks; honest services mail and wire fraud; theft of federal funds; conspiracy; conflict-of-interest; obstruction of justice; perjury; making false statements; tax evasion; money laundering; structuring currency transactions; and unauthorized computer access.
-I also litigated criminal forfeiture issues and petitions for writs of habeas corpus and briefed and argued appeals.
+During my time in the Criminal Division, I directed more than 50 criminal investigations and led prosecutions involving money laundering, public corruption, and fraud, and briefed and argued appeals before the United States Courts of Appeals for the First, Second, Third, Fifth, and Eleventh Circuits.
+The criminal charges I prosecuted involved: bribery and kickbacks; honest services mail and wire fraud; theft of federal funds; conspiracy; conflicts of interest; obstruction of justice; perjury; making false statements; tax evasion; money laundering; structuring currency transactions; and unauthorized computer access.
+I also litigated criminal forfeiture issues and petitions for writs of habeas corpus.
 I appeared before federal courts across the country, worked with and supervised attorneys and law enforcement agents nationwide, and worked with foreign governments in joint investigations.

-In 2010, I was asked to join the Office of the Deputy Attorney General as a Senior Counsel to the Deputy Attorney General.
-In March 2014, I was promoted to Associate Deputy Attorney General.
-Since joining the Office of the Deputy Attorney General, my in-court experience has been limited to handling the post-conviction proceedings in two cases I prosecuted during my tenure in the Criminal Division.
-My primary responsibilities in the Office of the Deputy Attorney General have included: advising the Deputy Attorney General on a range of legal, legislative, and policy issues relating to criminal justice, law enforcement, firearms, and forensic science; providing leadership and oversight to, among other components, the United States Marshals Service, INTERPOL Washington, the United States Parole Commission, and the Access to Justice Initiative; chairing and serving on a number of intra- and interagency task forces and working groups; and briefing members of Congress and their staffs.
+From 2010 to 2017, I served in the Office of the Deputy Attorney General as a Senior Counsel to the Deputy Attorney General and then an Associate Deputy Attorney General.
+During this time, my in-court experience was limited to handling post-conviction proceedings in two cases I prosecuted during my tenure in the Criminal Division.
+Instead, my primary responsibilities included: advising the Deputy Attorney General on a range of legal, legislative, and policy issues relating to criminal justice and law enforcement; providing leadership and oversight to, among other components, the United States Marshals Service, INTERPOL Washington, Drug Enforcement Administration, Bureau of Alcohol, Tobacco, Firearms and Explosives, United States Parole Commission, Criminal Division, Tax Division, Office of Justice Programs, United States Trustee Program, and Access to Justice Initiative; chairing and serving on a number of intra- and interagency task forces and working groups; and briefing Administration Officials and members of Congress and their staffs.

-ii. your typical clients and the areas at each period of your legal career, if any, in which you have specialized.
+From 2017 to 2018, I served as an Associate General Counsel in the ii. your typical clients and the areas at each period of your legal career, if any, in which you have specialized.